How to try YTsaurus

 Installing and starting a YTsaurus cluster

-This guide offers two methods for installing a YTsaurus cluster: using Docker and using Minikube.
+This guide offers two methods for installing a YTsaurus cluster: using Docker, Minikube and using Kind.

 Regardless of the installation method, the required system components will be deployed in the process, including the master server, scheduler, YQL, Query Tracker, and others.
 All examples in this guide — table creation, data upload, and running MapReduce — apply regardless of your preferred installation method and will be the same for both Docker and Minikube.